docker/docs/content/compose/environment-variables/set-environment-variables.md

 ---
-title: Ways to set environment variables in Compose
+title: Ways to use environment variables with Compose
-description: How to set, use and manage environment variables in Compose
+description: How to set, use and manage environment variables with Compose
 keywords: compose, orchestration, environment, env file
 aliases:
 - /compose/env/
 - /compose/link-env-deprecated/
 ---

-Environment variables are dealt with by either the Compose file or the CLI.
-Both have multiple ways you can substitute in or set your environment variables.
-This is outlined below.
+With Compose, there are multiple ways you can set environment variables in your containers.
+You can use either your Compose file, or the CLI.

 >**Tip**
 >